roman-kh/roman-kh.github.com/_posts/2016-08-25-preparing-WSL-for-data-science.md

 - numpy
 - numexpr
 - blosc
+- enum34
+- llvmlite
+- numba
 - scipy
 - tables
+- feather-format
 - pandas
 - sklearn
 - statsmodels
-- enum34
-- llvmlite
-- numba
 - jupyter

 And now you can start jupyter to check it: